History of Harry Potter in Timeline

 Harry Potter and the Order of the Phoenix

-2003: Sign marking Platform 9 3/4 installed
+2003: Platform 9 3/4 sign at King's Cross

 In 2003, a sign marking Platform 9 3/4 was put up at the London King's Cross railway station.

-In 2003, four of the Harry Potter books were named in the top 24 of the BBC's The Big Read survey of the best-loved novels in the UK.
+In 2003, four of the Harry Potter books were named in the top 24 of the BBC's The Big Read survey of the best loved novels in the UK.

-In 2003, shooting took place for Harry Potter and the Prisoner of Azkaban, which was later released on 4 June 2004.
+In 2003, shooting for Harry Potter and the Prisoner of Azkaban took place.

-2003: BBC's "Big Read" survey results
+2003: Placement in BBC's "Big Read" survey

-2003: "Muggle" enters the Oxford English Dictionary
+2003: "Muggle" enters Oxford English Dictionary

-June 2004: Release of Harry Potter and the Prisoner of Azkaban movie
+June 2004: Release of Harry Potter and the Prisoner of Azkaban

-2004: Harry Potter books read aloud in schools
+2004: Books read aloud in elementary schools

 In 2004, a study found that books in the Harry Potter series were commonly read aloud in elementary schools in San Diego County, California.